 Goannas can run quickly on their hind legs and will rear up in a two-legged posture when threatened.

-The Giant Tree Frog is the largest variety of frog on the earth, reaching up to 14 centimetres in length.
+The White Lipped Tree Frog is one of the largest variety of tree frog, reaching up to 14 centimetres in length.
 It is predominantly green in colour, with a white stripe covering its lower lip.
 It lives throughout the Daintree Rainforest wherever there is a water supply and plenty of shade.

 The mating call is similar to a dog's bark.